Yuki Irie

 Yuki Irie (入江 ゆき, Irie Yuki) is a Japanese freestyle wrestler.
 Her married name is Yuki Tanaka.
 In 2018, she won the silver medal in the women's 50 kg event at the 2018 Asian Games held in Jakarta, Indonesia.
-In the final, she lost against Vinesh Phogat of India.
+In the final, she lost to Vinesh Phogat of India.

 In 2015, she won the gold medal in the women's 48 kg event at the 2015 Asian Wrestling Championships held in Doha, Qatar.
-She repeated this at the 2019 Asian Wrestling Championships held in Xi'an, China.
+She won the same event at the 2019 Asian Wrestling Championships held in Xi'an, China.